-The podcast Road to a Cure team meets up with renowned hematologist oncologist, Dr. Hope Rugo of USCF's Carol Franc Buck Breast Care Center.
+In this fifth episode in our Road to a Cure series, the team meets up with renowned hematologist oncologist, Dr. Hope Rugo of USCF's Carol Franc Buck Breast Care Center.
 Dr. Rugo is also co-director of UCSF's breast cancer clinical trials program.
 She is also an investigator with the Bay Area's SPORE (Specialized Programs of Research Excellence) on breast cancer.

-The hosts Victoria Goldberg and Dr. Ellen Landsberger take some time to unpack Dr. Rugo's view of what a "cure" looks like for metastatic cancers, the exciting leadership shown with dosing, and a very clear review of the latest treatments and upcoming clinical trials that could help those with both triple-negative and hormone-positive breast cancer.
+Co-hosts Victoria Goldberg and Dr. Ellen Landsberger take some time to unpack Dr. Rugo's view of what a cure looks like for metastatic cancers, the exciting leadership shown with dosing, and a very clear review of the latest treatments and upcoming clinical trials that could help those with both triple-negative and hormone-positive breast cancer.

 Dr Rugo is principal investigator for many clinical trials focusing on combining immunotherapy and targeted therapeutics with standard treatment to improve treatment of metastatic breast cancer.
 Most recently, she was the lead researcher of the ASCENT trial ( cited below) which excited oncologists and patients alike with the improvement in progression-free and overall survival in those treated with the antibody drug conjugate sacituzumab govitecan than with single-agent chemotherapy among patients with metastatic triple-negative breast cancer.